willjschmitt/joulia-webclient/README.md

 Add the stylization from Ultimate Flat.
 This project uses a purchased license of Ultimate Flat from Wrap Bootstrap.
 Purchase a license of [Ultimate Flat](https://wrapbootstrap.com/theme/ultimate-flat-onepage-template-WB0353FX3) for your use from WrapBootstrap.
 As of this writing, the licenses for single-use were $12.
 Unzip the Ultimate Flatpackage and place the directories into the `vendor/ultimate-flat` directory.

+Note: a few css files from licensed sources have http:// @imports for FontAwesome and Google fonts.
+They should be replaced with https:// if operating in SSL, since mixed content is not permitted to be loaded when loading an SSL page.

 ## Project Information
 This project is based on one web framework: